 For jewellery-lovers, our beloved rings are a part of us; familiar friends through thick and thin.
 Unfortunately, though, rings are germ harbours.
 When it comes to removing bacteria from these everyday jewels, hand-washing just doesn’t quite cut it.
 Although scientists aren’t yet sure how long the coronavirus remains active on a surface, one study carried out in a hospital found that similar coronaviruses can persist on hard surfaces like glass, metal, or plastic for up to nine days.
 That’s why we’re here today with our tips for cleaning your rings, good and proper.

 If somebody told you last year that you’d find yourself home-brewing anti-bacterial hand gel, you’d laugh them out of town.
-But, what once seemed strange could never be as strange as the world today – so here we are.
+But, what seemed strange yesterday is nothing out of the ordinary in the context of today – so here we are.
 Hand sanitizer can be made easily at home by combining 160ml of rubbing alcohol or pure ethanol (the higher the alcohol content the better!) with 79ml of aloe vera hand gel, to stop your mitts from drying out.
-Give the solution a stir, decant it into a bottle and give it a good shake every now and then.
+Give the solution a stir, decant it into a bottle and give it a good shake every now and again.
 Using this formulation to clean your hands between washes will help to minimise the germs living on the surfaces of your rings whilst on the go.

 It’s not a bad idea to take off your rings at the end of the day and give them a quick clean with rubbing alcohol and a soft cloth, for good measure.